babaliaris/vampify/README.md

 + **Testing**: Built-in vampify-test suite featuring automatic transaction-based testing with hot-swappable DB instances to ensure data isolation.

 > [!IMPORTANT]
 > This is not a generic framework.
-Vampify is designed for teams who want to use this specific stack with zero configuration. **If you need PostgreSQL or a different validation library, this is not the tool for you**.
+Vampify is designed for teams who want to use this specific stack with *almost* zero configuration. **If you need PostgreSQL or a different validation library, this is not the tool for you**.

 ## 🚀 Quick Start